 Spray this mixture on the stained area then sprinkle baking soda over it (you’ll notice that it will fizzle).
 Let it sit for around 5 minutes for the vinegar and baking soda mixture to work its magic at deodorizing and removing the stain.
 Make sure to vacuum the dry clumps of baking soda afterward.

 If the urine stain is fresh make sure to blot dry the excess urine using a clean towel.

 Another way to deodorize carpet is by dry cleaning it.
 Yes, your carpet can be dry-cleaned but the process is different from dry cleaning your suit or wedding dress.

-Steam cleaning hands down is one of the best ways to deep clean and disinfect carpet and it needs to be done once every 12 to months so your carpet will be not only look great but also smell great.
+Steam cleaning hands down is one of the best ways to deep clean and disinfect carpet and it needs to be done once every year so your carpet will not only look great but also smell great.

 There are two ways to go about this.